donnerc/pyrobotsim-docs/docs/source/worlds/ant.rst

 Demo level 1
 ============

 The track is generated randomly each time.
-The track always turns to the left only.
-The track pieces are slightly thinner and their length and spacing varies a little more than level 0.
+The track turns to the left only.
+The track pieces are slightly thinner and their lengths and spacings vary a little more compared to level 0.

 ..  pyrobotsim::